-Above the chapel floor of Castle Tirol looms a larger than life Crucifixion scene.
-Crafted in1330, it is one of the most impressive works of medieval art we have ever seem.
+Above the chapel floor of Castle Tirol looms a larger-than-life Crucifixion scene.
+Crafted in1330, it is one of the most impressive works of medieval art we have ever seen.

 The castle is also home to the South Tyrolean Museum of History and Culture.
 The exhibits cover multiple levels in the castle and provide an intriguing overview of the history of South Tyrol from its earliest beginnings to the modern era.

 The exhibit signs and summaries are in German and Italian, but visitors can checkout an audio guide that is in English.
 The museum tour lasts about 50 minutes.

 The only way to reach Castle Tirol is on foot.
 Trust us, this is a good thing.
 The hike to its gates is unforgettable.
 If views of the castle and vineyards riddled around it do not steal your breath away then the Texel mountain group in the distance certainly will.

 When arriving at the area by car, we suggest parking in one of two public lots located in Dorf Tirol.
 From there, cross the street walking uphill along the sidewalk until coming to a sign designating the Falknerweg (Falconers’ Path).
 This beautiful path takes you past hotels, restaurants and vineyards eventually winding along the edge of a deep ravine where you can admire the picturesque Brunnenburg Castle — once home to the famous poet Ezra Pound.

 Before rounding a corner to the castle you will pass through a 260-foot stone tunnel built in the 17th century.
 The entire walk takes 20-30 minutes depending on how much you pause to snap pictures or simply savor the historical and natural beauty all around.